chshersh/iris/examples/simple-grep/README.md

    `stderr`.
 2. Line numbers should be coloured and bold.

-We're going to use `colourista` for colouring.
+We're going to use `pretty-terminal` for colouring.
 Iris provides helper functions for handling terminal colouring support and printing coloured output.

 Writing this in the code: